Dir: Matt Reeves

 Matt Reeves is a perfectly competent director, and he continues down the gritty visual path set by the first two films.
 What he lacks here are the moments of visual resonance the previous films gave us.
 There is nothing as striking as Kubo riding through fire, an automatic rifle in each hand and many of the images that reach for an epic feel are undermined by the effects work (just look at the ape bodies falling in the opening action scene, they don't have the weight that the close up performance capture achieves).

 There are some good ideas in War For The Planet Of The Apes, the seeding of human devolution is interesting, as is the implication of further intelligent ape tribes, but these things are pushed largely to the sidelines (or, in the former case, sentimentalised in Amiah Miller's character) for a plodding main narrative that is neither as technically impressive nor as resonant as the previous films, and fundamentally fails to deliver the central promise of its title.
-Overall, it's a big disappointment in a summer of mainstream cinema that has previously thrown up some pleasant surprises.
+Overall, it's a big disappointment in a blockbuster trilogy that had previously been the high watermark for the concept of rebooting franchises.